Can It Replace Google for Research? For Many Tasks, Yes

 This is probably the strongest use case in the whole product.
 When a story is breaking or evolving quickly — say, a regulatory shift, an earnings surprise, or a geopolitical event — you need information from the last 24 to 72 hours, not from a model’s training snapshot.
 Perplexity Pro’s real-time search means you can ask something like “What has happened with the EU’s AI Act enforcement in the last two weeks?” and get a synthesized answer drawing from recent news articles, with links you can immediately verify.

-I’ve tested this against just Googling the same query, and the difference isn’t in what information is available — it’s in the synthesis.
+Compared to just Googling the same query, the difference isn’t in what information is available — it’s in the synthesis.
 With Google, you get ten blue links and have to do the reading yourself.
 With Perplexity, you get a structured summary with key developments, followed by source links in case you want to go deeper.
 For a journalist on deadline who needs a quick brief before an interview, that synthesis step is genuinely valuable time savings.

 One caveat: Perplexity is only as good as the sources it finds.
 If a story is being covered by paywalled outlets or obscure trade publications not indexed well, it may miss important context.
 For high-stakes journalism, you still want a human doing primary source verification.
 But as a first-pass research accelerator?
 It’s excellent.